lingyi-owl/jena_workshop/_episodes/50-introduction.md

 ## Basic ecology

 ## Compositional data and analysis

-[Microbiome Datasets Are Compositional: And This Is Not Optional] https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224/full
+([Microbiome Datasets Are Compositional: And This Is Not Optional](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224/full)) to find it out.
 {% include links.md %}